vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 The vlayer node is an HTTP server that acts as a prover and supports two proving modes:
 - **DEVELOPMENT**: Used for development and testing.
 It executes code and verifies the correctness of execution but does not perform actual proving.
 In this mode, the `Verifier` contract can confirm computations, but a malicious `Prover` could exploit the system.
-- **PRODUCTION**: Intended for production and final testing, this mode performs real proving.
+- **GROTH16**: Intended for production and final testing, this mode performs real proving.

 By default, the vlayer client SDK communicates with `http://127.0.0.1:3000`.